sovereignlord.ca

 Chapter #: 15 - KINKERRY REVISITED

-After greeting her mother and siblings, she went straight to the cathedral and opened the tall, heavy doors and walked down the central aisle.
+After greeting her mother and siblings, she went straight to the cathedral, opened one of the tall, heavy doors, and walked down the central aisle as she had done hundreds of times before.

 “Erin,” called Michael enthusiastically.